ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 !!! important "New Water Masking Option Available!"

     InSAR products can now be phase unwrapped using a water mask.
 The option to "Apply water mask" sets pixels over coastal waters and large inland waterbodies as invalid for phase unwrapping.
 This reduces phase unwrapping errors and outputs a less noisy unwrapped interferogram.
-This option is currently available in the [API](https://hyp3-docs.asf.alaska.edu/using/api/ "https://hyp3-docs.asf.alaska.edu/using/api" ){target=_blank} and [SDK](https://hyp3-docs.asf.alaska.edu/using/sdk/ "https://hyp3-docs.asf.alaska.edu/using/sdk" ){target=_blank}, and is coming soon in Vertex!

 !!! important "Change in Displacement Map Options"